s0riak/pi-led-control/hardware/hardware.md

 # Hardware for pi-led-control
 ## Introduction
-This tuturial describes how to connect a single color RGB LED strip with the GPIO pins of a raspberry pi so that it can be controlled by pi-blaster (https://github.com/sarfata/pi-blaster)
+This tutorial describes how to connect a single color RGB LED strip with the GPIO pins of a raspberry pi so that it can be controlled by pi-blaster (https://github.com/sarfata/pi-blaster)

 ##Circuit Layout
-Basically the component discribed here replaces the rgb-controller of any available single color RGB strip to make it controllable with the pi.
+Basically the component described here replaces the rgb-controller of any available single color RGB strip to make it controllable with the pi.
 If you don't have a single color LED strip, you can use https://github.com/s0riak/pi-blaster-mock to mock it.

-The component connects the powersupply (of the original strip), ledstrip and the GPIO PINs of the raspberry pi using the following layout:
+The component connects the power supply (of the original strip), led strip and the GPIO PINs of the raspberry pi using the following layout:
 ![circuit layout to control the led strip](https://raw.githubusercontent.com/s0riak/pi-led-control/master/hardware/circuit-layout.png)

 ## Board result